 Total expenses were up 5% in local currencies and 4% in EUR from the previous year excluding non-recurring items and amounted to EUR 5,102m.
-Staff costs were up 7% in local currencies excluding non-recurring items.
+Staff costs were up 7% in local currencies excluding items affecting comparability.

 Net loan losses